Create a comfortable winter bed

 Shade your windows

 External shading of windows is twice as effective as internal blinds in keeping out the heat, so in summer place a removable external blind, shade cloth, sun sail or outdoor umbrella over a window to shield it from the sun.
 The rule of thumb is “if the sun strikes the glass, the heat is inside the house”.
 If you want to install a permanent shade solution attached to the house, ask your landlord.
 Consider investing in DIY window insulation which acts like double-glazing but is much more affordable.
 It consists of a thin, clear plastic film taped to the inside of the window frame but not on the glass itself.
 You will need your landlord’s permission to do this.
+In strata developments windows are generally common property, as is the outside of a building, so you will need approval from the owners corporation.

 Shade your outside paving in summer

 Concreted and paved areas outside the house trap and pool hot air around the house.
 Installing removable shading can make these areas more comfortable to use as well as reducing an envelope of hot air forming around the premises.
 However, paved areas do heat up and re-radiate heat towards windows, often up under shades, reducing the shade’s effectiveness.
 They also keep radiating for some time after dark, preventing the house from cooling off.
 Adding copious numbers of leafy pot plants is one of the simplest solutions to help cool the area.
+In strata developments these areas are generally common property so you will need approval from the owners corporation.

 A note for renters: you will need your landlord’s permission for this change.
 See our Rent Smart Guide for information.